Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/getting_started_with_vin.rst

 * *Ubuntu 20.04+*

   * Navigate to the folder containing the ``VIN.zip`` file on the system
-  * Run ``unzip VIN.zip`` from a command line terminal (as an administrator) or double click the file and follow the prompts to extract the contents
+  * Run ``unzip VIN.zip`` from a command line interface (CLI) session (as an administrator) or double click the file and follow the prompts to extract the contents
-  * Navigate to the extracted folder and run ``VIN.deb`` from a command line terminal (as an administrator) or double click the file and follow the prompts to install the *VIN™*
+  * Navigate to the extracted folder and run ``VIN.deb`` from a CLI session (as an administrator) or double click the file and follow the prompts to install the *VIN™*

 * *Raspberry Pi*